Createdd/Writing/2018/articles/LawStatisticsExample.md

 As I am exploring TensorFlow I wanted build a beginner example and document it.
 This is a very basic example that merely uses a gradient descent optimization to train parameters with TensorFlow.
-It shall illustrate how the amount of convictions are dependent on the number of evidence and how to predict them in a regression model.
+It shall illustrate how the amount of convictions are dependent on the number of evidence and how to predict them using a regression model.

 ## What we will use

-### TensorFlow
+#### 1.TensorFlow (as tf)

 [Tensors](https://www.tensorflow.org/programmers_guide/tensors)